 It was a strong length of rope, too strong for any human being to break through.
 It was then, as a sudden wave of nausea overcame me, that I realised why I could not use my own more-than-human powers.
 The rope that now encircled us was laced with a rare mineral substance disabling to Algolites.
-It was fortified with Evearlium!
+It was fortified with Evaerlium!

 Now, the powers of an Algolite are susceptible to the negative effects of certain types of radiation.
-Among these is that found in Evearlium, a rare substance rumoured to have originated at the very edge of the known Universe.
+Among these is that found in Evaerlium, a rare substance rumoured to have originated at the very edge of the known Universe.
 Small amounts of this dangerous mineral had been available on the black market for some time, and Oble Neauth had obviously managed to acquire some, as a safeguard against the Kosmikos taking action against him.

 Ursula and I were soon taken into the villain’s lair, a lofty hollowed-out cavern deep within the core of Nereid.
 It was only after his young servants had secured us to two pillars (having confiscated the girl’s gun) that Neauth himself entered the room.

 “Welcome to my abode,” he stated facetiously.
 “I have been expecting you, Agent Ursula of the NPS and Daniel Rumanos of Daemonia.”